-- 5.5 Where housing is directly adjacent to sites, access can occur directly from gardens and informal access points.
+- 5.6 Where housing is directly adjacent to sites, access can occur directly from gardens and informal access points.
 Use will spill over from adjacent gardens and adjacent green space next to urban areas is often subject to a range of activities that are not necessarily compatible with nature conservation.
 Fly-tipping and dumping of garden waste can be more common.
-As such, managing and looking after such sites can be more challenging. - 5.6 For both nightjar and woodlark studies have shown recreation use affects the distribution of birds within sites, such that busy areas are avoided (Liley et al. 2006; Mallord et al. 2007; Lowe, Rogers & Durrant 2014).
+As such, managing and looking after such sites can be more challenging. - 5.7 For both nightjar and woodlark studies have shown recreation use affects the distribution of birds within sites, such that busy areas are avoided (Liley et al. 2006; Mallord et al. 2007; Lowe, Rogers & Durrant 2014).
 For Dartford warblers, breeding productivity is lower in territories where access levels are high (Murison et al. 2007), this is because disturbed birds nest later in the season.
 For nightjars there is also evidence of breeding success being lower on busier sites and busier parts of sites (Murison 2002).
-For woodlarks at least, there are clear population-level impacts as a result of the presence of people on the heaths (Mallord et al. 2007). - 5.7 Alongside the disturbance of Annex I birds, the use of the heaths for recreation brings other issues (see Underhill-Day 2005 for review).
+For woodlarks at least, there are clear population-level impacts as a result of the presence of people on the heaths (Mallord et al. 2007). - Alongside the disturbance of Annex I birds, the use of the heaths for recreation brings other issues (see Underhill-Day 2005 for review).
 Dog fouling results in nutrient enrichment, with dog faeces being very nutrient rich.
 Heathland soils are nutrient poor and enrichment results in a switch in vegetation to grassy swards.
 This can be exacerbated by trampling, which has a lesser effect on species such as grasses (which grow from the base rather than the tip).
-The impacts of dog fouling can often be seen in the form of grassy wedges/edges of paths on many heaths in Purbeck. - The change in vegetation leads to a loss of habitat for many invertebrates and a loss of habitat for Annex I birds.
+The impacts of dog fouling can often be seen in the form of grassy wedges/edges of paths on many heaths in Purbeck. - 5.9 The change in vegetation leads to a loss of habitat for many invertebrates and a loss of habitat for Annex I birds.
 Trampling can lead to vegetation wear, soil compaction and erosion.
-The presence of people and dogs can make grazing (necessary for management of sites) difficult23, and recreational use can lead to people opposing conservation management, for example removal of tree or scrub cover (the heaths are open habitats which require regular management to maintain). - 5.9 A further issue is increased predation, associated with urban areas.
-Domestic cats can occur at high densities in urban areas and have been recorded predating a wide variety of species, based on the prey items brought 'home' (Woods, McDonald & Harris 2003).
-Cats are suggested as a major source of mortality for some bird species in the UK (Baker et al. 2008).
-The impacts of cats are however not simply from direct predation, it is also important to recognise that the simple presence of an artificially high number of predators in an area can have an impact.
-The presence of cats may result in potential prey species changing their behaviour, switching to different habitats and even modifying their breeding behaviour; these sub-lethal effects (essentially relating to a fear of cats) are hard to quantify but could have marked additional impacts (Beckerman, Boots & Gaston 2007).
+The presence of people and dogs can make grazing (necessary for management of sites) difficult, and recreational use can lead to people opposing conservation management, for example removal of tree or scrub cover (the heaths are open habitats which require regular management to maintain).

-23 There are well developed plans to graze Hazeley Heath in the near future.
+&lt;sup>28 There are well developed plans to graze Hazeley Heath in the near future.